zababurinsv/newkind_C/README.md

 - Attacked ships can now release escape capsules.

-- Objects other than cargo cannisters can now be scooped.
+- Objects other than cargo canisters can now be scooped.

 - Corrected condition indicator code.
 Was previously showing yellow even after danger had passed.